cga-harvard/hhypermap-bop/README.md

 was through CGA with funding by the National Endowment for the Humanities.
 It's also used by a CGA map service discovery platform called HHypermap Registry.

+The primary infrastructure components are Apache Kafka and Apache Solr.
+Harvard CGA is harvesting geo-tweets which are enriched with metadata for 1)sentiment analysis and 2)spatial joins with census and other boundary datasets.
+Enriched geot-weets are archived using a long-term Kafka topic.

+The BOP itself, which consists of a Solr index–based copy of the data, represents the latest billion geo-tweets while the index goes back further in time.
+The BOP exposes a search and extraction webservice API that the client consumes.
+All components are deployed to a Docker based infrastructure managed by Kontena.
+The term “BOP-core” is used to refer to both the Solr index and the web service that exposes it.
+The system is hosted on Massachusetts Open Cloud (MOC).

 Live
 ====